Henry Rathbone

-Henry Reed Rathbone (July 1, 1837 – August 14, 1911) was a United States military officer and lawyer who was present at the assassination of President Abraham Lincoln; Rathbone and his fiancée Clara Harris were sitting with Lincoln and Lincoln's wife Mary Todd Lincoln when the president was shot by John Wilkes Booth at Ford's Theatre.
+Henry Reed Rathbone (July 1, 1837 – August 14, 1911) was an American military officer and lawyer who was present at the assassination of President Abraham Lincoln; Rathbone and his fiancée Clara Harris were sitting with Lincoln and Lincoln's wife Mary Todd Lincoln when the president was shot by John Wilkes Booth at Ford's Theatre on April 14, 1865.

 When Rathbone attempted to apprehend Booth, Booth stabbed and seriously wounded him.
 Rathbone may have played a part in Booth's leg injury.
 His mental state deteriorated afterwards, and in 1883, he killed his wife, Clara; he was declared insane and lived the rest of his life in a lunatic asylum.

 Early life and family

 Rathbone was born in Albany, New York, one of four children of Jared L. Rathbone, a merchant and wealthy businessman, who later became the first elected Mayor of Albany, and Pauline Rathbone (née Penney).
-Upon his father's death in 1845, Rathbone inherited $200,000, the equivalent of $8,415,763.16 as of 2025.
+Upon his father's death in 1845, Rathbone inherited $200,000 (equivalent to $8 million in 2025).
 His widowed mother married Ira Harris in 1848.
-Harris was later appointed U.S. Senator from New York after William H. Seward became Abraham Lincoln's Secretary of State in 1861.
+Harris was later appointed U.S. Senator from New York after William H. Seward became Abraham Lincoln's secretary of state in 1861.

 As a result of the marriage, Ira Harris became Rathbone's stepfather.
 Harris was a widower with four children of his own, including a daughter named Clara, who became Rathbone's stepsister when the two were approximately ages 11 and 14.
 Despite being step-siblings, they formed a close friendship and later fell in love, becoming engaged shortly before the American Civil War.

 The couple married on July 11, 1867, and had three children: Henry Riggs (born February 12, 1870), who later became a U.S. Congressman; Gerald Lawrence (born August 26, 1871); and Clara Pauline (born September 15, 1872).